mariavmukhina/ScopeScript/README.md

 ### Camera Calibration

-Useful commands:

-initMicroscope           % boot up the system livePhase                  % run live acquisition with Dia illumination liveFlour                   % run live acquisition with LED illumination liveLaser                   % run live acquisition with laser illumination setupChannel            % changes pre-selected Epi and BF channels and switches filter cubes executeFunctions       % runs experiments pre-defined in fcScopeParams doTimeLapse             % runs time lapses of experiments pre-defined in fcScopeParams finishExperiment        % turns off all LEDs, run every time at the end of imaging session (after the cameras are turned off)
+livePhase                  % run live acquisition with Dia illumination liveFlour                   % run live acquisition with LED illumination liveLaser                   % run live acquisition with laser illumination

+executeFunctions       % runs experiments pre-defined in fcScopeParams doTimeLapse             % runs time lapses of experiments pre-defined in fcScopeParams finishExperiment        % turns off all LEDs, run every time at the end of imaging session (after the cameras are turned off)
-TTL circuit has the following TTL triggers: 'AllFourTTL','ChDTTL','ChCTTL','ChBTTL','ChATTL','BrightFieldTTL','AllOnTTL'.
-They can be chosen in fcScopeParams.
-These triggers switch on/off channels.
-In the case of BF-illumination (ScopeLED), these triggers also allow to set up wavelength of light ('3000K';'4500K';'6500K';'Red ';'Green';'Blue'). livePhase runs with preselected channel '4300K', 1% of intensity.
-Epi-illuminator (CoolLED) has 16 LEDs separated in Channels A-D. Only one LED per channel and up to 4 channels can be turned on at a time.
-Combination of filter cube and active wavelengths in each channel has to be picked to set up epi-illumination.
-It can be done in setupChannel, where you can find few default recipes:

 case {'1-QDot'}  % put here name of filter cube, names of all filter cubes can be listed by calling function 'printAvailableFilterCubes()'